Getting started with Webshell Behavior Detector

 • Webroot directory path is a required item.

-• Enter an absolute path, just like the example displayed on the screen.
-If there are multiple paths, then enter them all.
-If some of paths are overlapped, then enter the upper path only.
+• Enter an absolute path, just like the example displayed on the NAVER Cloud Platform screen.
+If there are multiple paths, enter them all.
+If some of paths are overlapped, enter the upper path only.

-• You can add a memo for the detection target server if needed.
+• You can add a note for the detection target server if needed.

-6. Check if the configuration is accurately entered from the confirmation pop-up window, and then click the [Detection target registered] button.
+2. Check if the configuration is accurately entered from the confirmation popup window, and click the [Detection target registered] button.

 • Once the detection target registration is completed, a notification will be sent to notification recipients according to the notification settings.